Plan Your Visit

 Is there information available to plan the visit to the Museum?

-Yes.
-You will find videos about the collections in the different rooms in Spanish and Argentine Sign Language in our YouTube channel.
-You may also watch the 360° virtual tour.
+Yes, you will find videos in Spanish and Argentine Sign Language about the collections in the different rooms in our YouTube channel.
+You can also access the 360° virtual tour and the photo gallery through our profile at the Google Cultural Institute.

 What is the minimum and maximum number of students per group?